 Coordinator of Disability Services

 The Coordinator of Disability Services reports directly to the Director of Disability Services in the Division of Student Affairs.
-The Coordinator of Disability Services serves as the main service providers for students with disabilities on campus and ensure academic access and campus accommodations.
+The Coordinator of Disability Services serves as the main service provider for students with disabilities on campus and ensures academic access and campus accommodations.

 - Conducts information gathering such as intake interviews with students applying for accommodations and uses that information to assist students

-- Determines eligibility for services looking at information gathered and documentation requirements
+- Determines eligibility for services reviewing information gathered and documentation requirements

 - Coordinates all academic accommodations and services for students with disabilities